 From world-renowned art museums, historic museums, castles and palaces to parks, statues and adventures for kids.
 Copenhagen has attractions and sights to suit every taste and interest.
 Here is a list of our recommended attractions with good accessibility.

-The old working class district Nørrebro is buzzing of good atmosphere and soul.
-Pretty plants are growing up the walls of the colourful buildings, and the especially during the nights and on weekends a carefree spirit transcends streets outside the restaurants and bars.
+The old working class district Nørrebro is buzzing of atmosphere, soul, culture and youth.
+Pretty plants are growing up the walls of the colourful buildings, and the especially during the nights and on weekends the area attracts young crowds to its many restaurants and bars.
 Do you wish to discover the local Nørrebro ambiance?

 If you want cultural experiences, Vesterbro has a lot more to offer other than shopping and restaurants.
 We have handpicked our favorite attractions and activities in order for you to get the ultimate feeling of the unique atmosphere and history in Vesterbro.